x512/getfactormodels/README.md

 - The 6-factor model of Barillas and Shanken<sup>[[12]](#12)</sup>

-_Thanks to: Kenneth French, Robert Stambaugh, Lin Sun, Zhiguo He, AQR Capital Management (AQR.com) and Hou, Xue and Zhang (global-q.org), for their research and for the datasets they publically provide._
+_Thanks to: Kenneth French, Robert Stambaugh, Lin Sun, Zhiguo He, AQR Capital Management (AQR.com) and Hou, Xue and Zhang (global-q.org), for their research and for the datasets they provide._

 ## Installation